Disney Cruise Kids Clubs: What to Expect on Your Sailing

 Registration, Safety, and FAQs

-Children can be registered for kids clubs during online check-in, at the terminal, or onboard.
-Kids ages 3 to 10 receive an Oceaneer Band, which is used to scan in and out of the club.
-The band must be returned at the end of the cruise or a fee will be charged.
+Children ages 3 to 10 receive an Oceaneer Band, which is used to check them in and out of the clubs throughout the cruise.
+The bands do need to be returned at the end of the sailing to avoid a replacement fee.

 Helpful Tips for Families